sentenz/convention/internal/about/cryptography.md

 Features of hash functions:

 - Deterministic
   > Given the same input, a hash function always produces the same output.

 - Fixed Output Size
   > The output of a hash function is always of a fixed size, regardless of the input size.

 - One-Way
   > It should be computationally infeasible to determine the input message from the hash value.

 - Collision Resistance
   > It should be computationally infeasible to find two input messages that produce the same hash value.

 - Uniformity
   > A small change in the input message should produce a significant change in the hash value.

 - Non-Reversibility
   > It should be computationally infeasible to determine the input message from the hash value.

 #### 1.3.1.
-Password Hash
+Password Hashing Algorithms

-Password hash functions are a specific type of hash function that are designed to store and verify passwords securely.
+Password hashing algorithms are a specific type of hash function that are designed to store and verify passwords securely.
 Passwords are often the first line of defense in protecting user accounts and sensitive information, so it is important to store them securely.

-Commonly used password hash functions include `bcrypt`, `scrypt`, `PBKDF2`, and `Argon2`.
-These functions are designed to be slow and computationally intensive, making them more difficult to crack through brute-force attacks.
+Password hashing algorithms are designed to be slow and computationally intensive, making them more difficult to crack through brute-force attacks.
 It is important to choose a strong password hash function and to use a unique salt for each user's password to ensure maximum security.
+The purpose of password hashing is to protect user passwords in case a database containing the password hashes is compromised.

+Common password hashing algorithms:

+- PBKDF2
+  > PBKDF2 (Password-Based Key Derivation Function 2) is a key derivation function that is used to securely hash passwords.
+It is based on a hash function, such as SHA-1 or SHA-256, and uses a salt value and an iteration count to produce a derived key from a password.
+While PBKDF2 is considered secure, it is not as memory-hard as newer algorithms like Bcrypt, Scrypt, and Argon2.

+- Bcrypt
+  > Bcrypt is a password hashing algorithm that is designed to be slow and computationally expensive.
+Bcrypt is resistant to brute-force attacks and dictionary attacks, and is considered a secure choice for password hashing.

+- Scrypt
+  > Scrypt is password hashing algorithm that is designed to be memory-hard.
+It uses a large amount of memory to make it more difficult to implement parallel attacks, and is resistant to attacks using ASICs or GPUs.
+Scrypt is considered more secure than bcrypt, but is also slower and more memory-intensive.

+- Argon2
+  > Argon2 is a password hashing algorithm that was selected as the winner of the Password Hashing Competition in 2015.
+It is designed to be both memory-hard and CPU-hard, and is considered to be the most secure password hashing algorithm currently available.

-Features of password hash:
+Features of password hashing algorithms:

-- Salted
+- Salt
-  >  Password hash functions use a salt, which is a random value added to the password before hashing.
+  > Password hashing algorithms use a salt, which is a random value added to the password before hashing.
 This helps prevent attackers from using precomputed hash values, such as rainbow tables, to quickly crack passwords.

 - Slow
-  >  Password hash functions are intentionally slow to make brute-force attacks more difficult.
+  > Password hashing algorithms are intentionally slow to make brute-force attacks more difficult.
 This slows down attackers who try to guess passwords by hashing them repeatedly until they find a match.

 - Strong
   > Blowfish, SHA-256 or SHA-3 are commonly used for password storage, since MD5 and SHA-1 are considered insecure.

 - Non-Reversible
-  >  Password hash functions are non-reversible, meaning that it is computationally infeasible to determine the password from the hash value.
+  > Password hashing algorithms are non-reversible, meaning that it is computationally infeasible to determine the password from the hash value.
 This helps ensure that even if an attacker gains access to the password hash values, they cannot easily determine the passwords themselves.

 - Unique
-  >  Password hash functions generate unique hash values for each password.
+  > Password hashing algorithms generate unique hash values for each password.
 This helps ensure that even if two users have the same password, their hash values will be different, making it more difficult for an attacker to attack multiple accounts at once.

 ### 1.4.
 Steganography